Ganeshsivakumar/langchain-beam/docs/docs-site/docs/tutorials/sentiment-analysis-flink-runner.md

 #### Submit the Job to the Flink Cluster

-To submit the pipeline job, use the following command:
+To submit the job, use the following command:

 ```sh
 ./bin/flink run -c com.example.Main /home/ganesh/Dev/beampipeline/flinkrun/lbflink/target/lbflink-1.0-SNAPSHOT.jar